cesutherland/golings/exercises/variables/README.md

 var x unint8 = 5
 ```

-2. Using short assignment inside of a function
+2. Using short assignment inside of a function using Go's type inference
 ```aiignore
 x := 5
 ```